All Episodes

 I hope it's not the entire Democratic Party.

-As you know, I represented the Democratic Party last year, and I think other people within the party uh feel differently if they're not saying so.
+As you know, I represented the Democratic Party last year, and I think other people within the party feel differently if they're not saying so.

-He has still talking about Russian collusion, President Trump, instead of with Hillary Clinton.
+He has still talking about Russian collusion, President Trump instead of with Hillary Clinton.

-I suppose it shouldn't be shocking at this point, but it's a complete disgrace if after all of this, if it's nothing else, the report at least demonstrates the use of political, a partisan political agenda and funds to drive a government investigation, the use of the most intrusive surveillance techniques ever that we have in our government, uh false applications to get those surveillance techniques, all to support a partisan political agenda, Hillary Clinton campaign.
+I suppose it shouldn't be shocking at this point, but it's a complete disgrace if after all of this, if it's nothing else, the report at least demonstrates the use of political, a partisan political agenda and funds to drive a government investigation, the use of the most intrusive surveillance techniques ever that we have in our government, false applications to get those surveillance techniques, all to support a partisan political agenda, Hillary Clinton campaign.

-But of course, now, you know, Jamie Raskin, the congressman has jumped in and he said, and I'll quote, nobody takes Durham's report seriously.
+But of course, now, you know, Jamie Raskin, the congressman, has jumped in and he said, and I'll quote, nobody takes Durham's report seriously.

 Then he went on to say, oh, there's nothing in that report that undermines our faith in the FBI.